Aditi-57/SCT_WD_3/README.md

-Here's a README file for your Tic-Tac-Toe project, complete with emojis:

----

 # 🎮 Tic-Tac-Toe Web Application

 Welcome to the **Tic-Tac-Toe Web Application**!
 This project is a fun and interactive implementation of the classic Tic-Tac-Toe game.
 Built using HTML, CSS, and JavaScript, it allows players to enjoy the game either against another person or challenge the computer.